JamesMitofsky/uvm-votes/index.md

     <li>Give people the resources to register.</li>
     <li>Encourage those people to vote.</li>
 </ol>
 <p>This semester, we're aiming to increase turnout through using a campaign style approach.
-Specifically, this looks like relying on personal relationships and incremental support to bring folks the resources they need to both register and vote.
+This looks like relying on personal relationships and incremental support to bring folks the resources they need to both register and vote.
 This includes live problem solving and - since 80% of our student population is out-of-state - considering where competative races are happening.</p>
 <p>The impact of this project benefits greatly from more participation across graduation years and, especially, majors.</p>
 </div>
 </section>